danielneil/Shark-Doc/tutorials/RSI2.md

 * 108 trades, with the win/loss rate was 67%/33%
 * Drawdown was 53% (longest duration was 1472 days)

-Probably just should have emailed myself back in 2010 to tell myself to just buy and hold BitCoin.
+Probably just should have emailed myself back in 2010 to tell me to buy and hold BitCoin.

 ### Why did RSI2 perform terribly?
 ---